StrangeLoopGames/EcoSuggestions/README.md

 # Suggestion Tracker
 We have moved our tracking for feature and improvement suggestions to Canny, which allows voting on feedback: https://feedback.play.eco.
-Please feel free to use that tracker intensively, this repository has been archived and its existing suggestions will continue to serve us as inspiration for development.
+Please feel free to use that intensively, this repository was archived and its existing suggestions will continue to serve us as inspiration for development.

 <details>
 <summary>Old Description</summary>